Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

        -  ``unsigned int *cap``

-       -  Pointer to a location where to store the capability information.
+       -  Pointer to a location where to store the woke capability information.

 Description
 ~~~~~~~~~~~